Build a site

 2. Unzip the downloaded folder to a location you can easily remember, such as your Documents folder.

-Next, you'll upload one of the images from this folder to use as the banner at the top of your initiative.
+Next, you'll upload one of the images from this folder to use as the banner at the top of your site.
 In ArcGIS Hub, content is organized into rows.
-The banner is the first row of your initiative.
+The banner is the first row of your site.

 Edit button for banner row

-The Row Appearance side panel appears.
+The Row side panel appears.
 Here, you'll configure design options specifically for this row.

-4. In the Appearance side panel, under Background Image, click Upload.
+4. In the Row side panel, under Background Image, click Upload.
 Click Browse for Image.

 Browse for Image button